ChairborneRanger/GCD_Course_Project/codebook.md

 ##Code Book

 ##Fields

-"subject" - This is an integer identifier for the person
+subject - This is an integer identifier for the person

-"activity_code" - This is a integer identifier for the activity
+activity_code - This is a integer identifier for the activity

-"activity" - This is a character string that describes the activity (walking, running, etc.) and is mapped to activity_code
+activity - This is a character string that describes the activity (walking, running, etc.) and is mapped to activity_code

 The remaining fields are measurements (see below).
 Note that only mean and std measurements are included.
 X,Y and Z are the axes involved: